| ||A Conceptual Framework for Transformational Development: Definition, Indicators and Facilitation [PDF], by Medical Teams International. |

 | ||Transformational Development |

-World Vision’s Transformational Development website is a resource that promotes a movement of development practitioners with a passion for learning, working together for quality programming.
-This movement seeks to model a culture of learning, quality programming and research and development.
+World Vision’s Transformational Development website "promotes a movement of development practitioners with a passion for learning, working together for quality programming.
+This movement seeks to model a culture of learning, quality programming and research and development."

 | || |